watson-developer-cloud/java-sdk/README.md

 ## Usage

-The examples below assume that you already have service credentials.
-If not, you will have to create and bind the service in [Bluemix][bluemix].
+The examples below assumes that you already have service credentials.
+If you don't have service credentials, you will have to create and bind the service in [Bluemix][bluemix].

 If you are running your application in Bluemix, you don't need to specify the